nkzhenhua/ScreenDrawing/Readme.md

-This is an native android drawing app on screen.
-This app doesn't have any it's own window view.
-Its menu of drawing is alwasy on the top of the screen even other apps are open.
-It could draw on it anywhere on the screen or on top of other apps.
-It has an floating buttons(menu) on the screen and all other apps are open. the menu contain at least two buttons: exit which exit the app totally; on/off button which enable/dsiable the drawing of this app, so the hand or stlylus event apply the other apps one the screen. if the button is on, the drawing will be on the screen, otherwise, the screen events will be applied to the other apps.
+# Screen Draw

+A native Android drawing app that lets you draw anywhere on your screen, even on top of other apps.
+The app features a minimal floating menu that stays visible while allowing you to interact with other applications.

+## Overview
+Screen Draw runs as an overlay service, providing a transparent canvas across your entire screen.
+The floating menu contains essential controls while keeping the interface clean and unobtrusive.

-# Features
+## Features
-- Draw on the screen or on top of other apps
+- Draw freely anywhere on your screen or on top of other applications
+- Floating menu that stays accessible at all times
+- Toggle drawing mode on/off:
+  - When ON: Draw on the screen
+  - When OFF: Touch events pass through to underlying apps
-- Undo button to undo the last drawing
+- Undo functionality to remove last drawn element
-- On/Off button to enable/disable the drawing. when is is disabled, only the menu is visible, and the screen touch events are applied to the other apps.
-- Exit button to exit the app
+- Quick exit option to close the app completely

+## How It Works
+The app uses Android's overlay system to create a transparent drawing surface.
+When drawing is enabled, you can sketch and annotate anywhere on screen.
+When disabled, the app only shows the floating menu while allowing normal interaction with other apps.